vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 People love their PowerPoints.
 Some even write PowerPoints about PowerPoint, or PowerPoints to help you make more PowerPoints, better PowerPoints.

-When I 'Google' "powerpoint presentation rules," I can choose from 4,200,000 results.
-Limit this to URLs ending in PPT or PDF and I can choose from ~404,000 PowerPoints (or former PowerPoints.
+When I 'Google' "powerpoint presentation rules," I can choose from 4,200,000 results (limit this to URLs ending in PPT or PDF and it's ~404,000).
+The etiquette that has evolved from this labor:

-Somehow, out of all this labor, they've evolved into something like this:

->Good PPT presentations use a font no smaller than 1,000px, present no more than on idea per slide, and follow a    >1:10 text-to-image ratio.
+>Good PPT presentations use a font no smaller than 1,000px, present no more than on idea per slide, and follow a    1:10 text-to-image ratio.

-This presentation etiquette is like a magician adding four inches to his sleeves, dimming the lights, and refusing to let you inspect the deck of cards. [\[1\]](#fn1)
+This presentation etiquette is like a magician adding four inches to his sleeves, dimming the lights, and refusing to let you inspect the deck of cards.
+It's a problem, and it's the work of Blaine, not Tufte. [\[1\]](#fn1)

-Let's take a look through SlideShare's "Top Presentations of the Day" as featured front and center on its homepage, and then I will explain why this is the work of Blaine - not Tufte - and a real problem.
+For context, let's take a look at these rules in practice.
+Slideshare receives ~60M unique visitors per month.
+Here are its "Top Presentations of the Day" as featured front and center on its homepage. [\[2\]](#fn2)

 ![Most popular SlideShare presentations](/assets/images/slideshare-mostpopular.png)